 When 70+ lenders see your application through a marketplace, something changes.
 They're not just deciding whether to approve you — they're competing to win your business.

-Lender A offers 18% APR.
-Lender B comes in at 15%.
-Lender C sees those numbers and offers 13.5% with a longer term.
+For example, Lender A offers one rate.
+Lender B comes in lower.
+Lender C sees those numbers and offers an even better rate with a longer term.

 That doesn't happen when you go direct.
 A single lender has zero incentive to sharpen their rate.
 You already walked in the door.
 They just need you to sign.